 Visit the Information You Need to Apply for Widow's, Widower's, or Surviving Divorced Spouse's Benefits - Form SSA-10 page for details on how to apply.

-If you want to apply for disability benefits as a survivor, call one of the phone numbers below to make an appointment.
+If you want to apply for these benefits as a survivor, call the phone number below to make an appointment.

-When you know which benefits you may apply for, click Apply for Social Security Benefits to apply online.
-You can also call the phone numbers below to learn more about SSA benefits or to set up an appointment.
+When you know which benefits you may apply for, visit the Apply for Social Security Benefits page to apply online.
+You can also call the phone number below to learn more about benefits or to set up an appointment.